limdingwen/compose-updater/README.md

 ## Troubleshooting

+### Use Different Directories

+The Compose Updater service should not be placed in the same directory with a target service.
+Otherwise, both will shut down on an update with 0 (zero) code and no additional logs.
+Ensure they are in separate directories to avoid unintended shutdowns and outages.

 ### Relative Paths

 Docker Compose resolves relative paths within a Compose file to be absolute paths from the perspective of the Compose CLI ([source](https://github.com/docker/compose/blob/main/pkg/compose/create.go#L1143-L1173)).